We welcome volunteers on many of our wards and departments

 - Eva Thomas, Voluntary Service Administrator

-To request an appliction to volunteer on any of our hospital campuses via external post, please call our application line 24 hours a day on 0115 8493318 Ext 65318.
-Or E-mail a request to:
+To request an application to volunteer on any of our hospital campuses via external post, please call our application line 24 hours a day on 0115 849 3318 ext 65318.

 The minimum age for volunteering in clinical areas is 18.